 Unfortunately, the successes of the Federal Graphics Improvement Program slowly fizzled out and ended in 1981.
-The need for graphic support from private agencies was no longer needed, some of which ceased due to lack of funding.
+Graphic support from private agencies was no longer needed, some of which ceased due to lack of funding.

 Image Source: The National Park Service Instagram

 Good federal design isn’t limited to printed material and graphics.
 It also includes digital services.
 The websites of the U.S. Department of Education and Homeland Security boast a sea of information, all neatly organized.
 The takeaway from these examples is that they focus on targeted audiences with intuitive, clear, and conceptual design.
 When your goal is unambiguous, it is easier to create effective designs.
 When you don’t have a strong concept, the resulting design is unlikely to be as impactful or successful.

 To have positive experiences in federal design, we must learn how to critique the work.
 What does this mean?
 Critique in this context is not necessarily art-related.
 It starts with simply identifying user needs.
 Most of the examples we covered above achieved a lot with less.
 Designs can be reused without having to reinvent the wheel each time.
 We should look for accessibility in design, even if that means letting go of a more creative or bold design that we are attached to.
 If it is not useful or necessary to your users, do not include it.